satkar605/ncaa-referee-analysis/README.md

 ### Mapping the Miles: Measuring Referee Travel
 After collecting game data, the next step was to approximate how far referees traveled over the course of the 2024–25 NCAA season.
 To do this, I used Nominatim, a geocoding tool powered by OpenStreetMap, to convert venue names into latitude and longitude coordinates.

-This allowed me to calculate the geodesic distance between venues across consecutive games officiated by each referee; essentially reconstructing their travel itinerary.
+This allowed me to approxoimate distance between venues across consecutive games officiated by each referee; essentially reconstructing their travel itinerary.

----

-### Behind the Code
-Using `geopy`, I created a Python class to:
-- Geocode venue names using Nominatim, with caching to avoid repeated lookups
-- Extract referee assignments from each game
-- Calculate total miles traveled, average trip distance, and max single trip
-- Count the number of unique venues and states visited
-- Output a full dataset of referee-specific travel statistics

 **Highlight:**
 - The final dataset contains travel stats for 778 unique referees